jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 If you start the server with `node http.js` and try connecting to it via the web browser, you should receive the text: _"You are connection number 1!"_.

-You may notice that you are actually generating **two .txt files** for every request you make to your server.
+You may notice that you're actually generating **two .txt files** for every request you make to your server.
 This is because modern browsers will make additional requests on their own.
 In this case, the browser is looking for the **favicon** - the small image shown at the top of the browser window, on the window's tab.

 To prevent this, you can wrap your code in an `if` check and only run your code when the request isn't for the favicon.